© Crown copyright 2021

 Some children and young people with SEND will not be able to use a face covering properly and should not be expected to do so as this may increase the risk of transmission.
 Some children may be distressed by wearing a face covering, or by others wearing them.
 Others may become distressed if they and other people do not wear them.

 Some children and young people may need to be able to lip read, or see people’s faces, to communicate.
-There are companies now making lip-reading friendly face coverings.

 Where there is a safe walking route, schools may want to consider having buses drop children off a short way from the school, to ease congestion around school sites.